-Goat Island is a accessible marine reserve right on Auckland’s doorstep, plentiful with over sized snapper and many other fish species.
+Goat Island’s marine reserve is right on Auckland’s doorstep, plentiful with oversized snapper and other fish species.

 Unfortunately, no bus service is available to the township of Leigh so your own transport is necessary.

 All equipment for snorkelling and diving can be hired from Goat Island Dive & Snorkel.
 They also take snorkelling and diving tours, diving instruction and dive trips to other dive sites.